April 30, 2016

 One rider carried a machete, but the woods were too thick for it.
 We scrambled and rested, scrambled and rested.
 One treacherous creek crossing featured a deeper than apparent current that almost took my bike away, and gave me a bloody ankle.

+The afternoon wore on.
+I missed riding my bike.
+We kept going, often seeing fallen trestle bridges, sometimes crossing those yet to fall.
 Finally, we could go no further.
 We hadn't seen the tracks in some time, and had been scrambling over boulders between a loud rushing river and a steep stone cliff.
 There was nowhere else to go, so we turned back.

 No comments: